Rokr-7381/shipment_qna_bot/docs/rls_model.md

 ### Rule 1 — Fail Closed
 If no consignee scope resolved:
 - deny retrieval (no hits)
-- respond with: "Not authorized"
+- respond with: "No Data fiund in your dataset"

 ### Rule 2 — Parent Can See Children
 If user is authenticated as parent `P`: